chongggg/smart-green-oasis/README.md

 ## Can I Use a Custom Domain?

 Yes.
 Most hosting providers allow you to connect your own domain by configuring DNS records.
 Check your hosting provider’s documentation for detailed steps.

----

-If you want, I can also make a **more concise version** so it’s shorter but still clear.
-Do you want me to prepare that too?